wnorris/AIData/README.md

-Data formats include "tfrecord" (TF Examples encoded on disk into TF Record blocks) and "pickle" which is a list of python dicts in a similar format to TF Examples that are encoded do disk using the pickle library.
+Data formats include "tfrecord" (TF Examples encoded on disk into TF Record blocks) and "pickle" which is a list of python dicts in a similar format to TF Examples that are encoded to disk using the pickle library.

 Example python dict declaration:
 {